 - Eating small meals throughout the day is an easy way to take in more protein and calories, which will help maintain your weight.
 Nutrition shakes or protein drinks are a way to add calories to your daily diet. - To keep from feeling full early, avoid liquids with meals or take only small sips (unless you need liquids to help swallow).
-Drink most of your liquids between meals. - Keep high-calorie, high-protein snacks on hand such as peanut butter, cheese, granola bars, liquid nutritional supplements, nuts, canned tuna and trail mix. - If you are struggling to maintain your appetite, talk to your health care team about whether appetite-building medication could be right for you.
+Drink most of your liquids between meals. - · Keep high-calorie, high-protein snacks on hand such as peanut butter, cheese, granola bars, liquid nutritional supplements, nuts, canned tuna and trail mix. - If you are struggling to maintain your appetite, talk to your health care team about whether appetite-building medication could be right for you.

-Rash
+Managing Rash

 - Gentle skin care is recommended.
-Take lukewarm showers, use products that do not contain dyes or fragrances that may irritate the skin, and moisturize with lotion after showering. - Wear sun protective hats and clothing, and wear sunscreen with SPF 30 or above. - Contact your care team, as they may need to prescribe topical creams to help manage the rash.
+Take lukewarm showers, use products that do not contain dyes or fragrances that may irritate the skin, and moisturize with lotion after showering. - Wear sun protective hats and clothing, and wear sunscreen with SPF 30 or above. - · Contact your health care team if a rash occurs, as they may need to prescribe topical creams to help manage the rash.
+Oral steroids are sometimes prescribed for more severe cases.